Meet Our Therapists

 Renee serves as the Care & Operations Lead at PNW Sex Therapy Collective, where she supports both the relational and operational heartbeat of the practice.
 She collaborates closely with clients from their first point of contact, helping them feel welcomed, understood, and thoughtfully matched with a clinician who aligns with their needs.

-For all general inquiries about the Collective, email Renee directly at info@pnwtherapycollective.com.
+For all general inquiries about the Collective, scheduling, and professional collaborations, email Renee directly or schedule a phone call below. info@pnwtherapycollective.com.

 What is an AASECT certification?